Among PC hardware, storage devices play the role of a goalkeeper in football.

 This is one of the most commonly used RAID levels.
-In RAID 5, the main data and parity (the extra data for backup) are distributed over all the disks.
+In RAID 5, the primary data and parity (the extra data for backup) are distributed over all the disks.
 This way, when/if a disk fails, the data can be re-obtained without any hassle.

 Many NAS units and servers featuring RAID 5 even allow you to replace any faulty drive from the array with a new one, without shutting down the NAS.
 This feature is also called hot-swapping.